A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: Introduction and background results

 \subsection{Plan of the paper}

-In Section 2 we briefly explain the main ideas in our argument to prove the main result, while Section 3 discuss the construction of a smooth approximation to the indicator function and its asymptotic properties.
-The proof of the Central Limit Theorem is given in Section 4 where the asymptotic behavior of the Chaos components of the excursion area are given.
+In Section 2 we briefly explain the ideas of the proof of the main result, while Section 3 discusses the construction of a smooth approximation to the indicator function and its asymptotic properties.
+The proof of the Central Limit Theorem is given in Section 4, where the asymptotic behavior of the chaotic components of the excursion area are investigated.
 Further technical computations are collected in the Appendix.

 In the sequel, given any two positive sequence $a_{n},b_{n}$, we shall write $a_{n}\sim b_{n}$ if $\lim_{n\rightarrow \infty }a_{n}/b_{n}=1.$ Also we shall write $a_{n}\ll b_{n}$ or $a_{n}=O(b_{n})$ when the sequence $ a_{n}/b_{n}$ is asymptotically bounded.